ashutoshgngwr/aura/README.md

 ### Updating build frequency

 By default, build is scheduled to run every day.
-To change it, edit the cron schedule specified in the [GitHub workflow](.github/workflows/build.yaml).
+To change it, edit the Cron schedule specified in the [GitHub workflow](.github/workflows/build.yaml).

 ## Caveats